tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 #### Don't forget

 Even though it's important to constantly hone your skills it is also important to give your brain some time to relax.
-If you don't allow yourself to take breaks you will burn yourself out.
+If you don't allow yourself to take breaks you will tire yourself out.